charleshoanduong1111/GoldfishDatastarSpringBootSeleniumAutomationTesting/README.md

-# GoldfishDatastarApp
+# GoldfishDatastarSpringBootSeleniumAutomationTesting

-GoldfishDatastarApp is a Spring-Boot Application used to open for Automation Testing.
+GoldfishDatastarApp is a Spring-Boot Application used for Selenium Automation Testing.
-- Selenium Automation Testing.
-- Cypress Automation Testing.
-(TODO)
-- Rest API Automation Testing (TODO)

 ## Selenium Automation Testing by TestNG